-Note Federal Form 1040 does not provide separate lines for the following adjustments: employe expenses of qualified performing artists, jury duty pay given to employer, reforestation amortization, repayment of supplemental unemployment benefits, contributions to section 501(c)(18) pension plans, deduction for clean fuel vehicles, employe business expenses of fee-basis state or local government officials, and expenses from the rental of personal property.
+Note Federal Form 1040 does not provide separate lines for the following adjustments: performing-arts-related expenses, jury duty pay given to employer, reforestation amortization, repayment of supplemental unemployment benefits, contributions to section 501(c)(18) pension plans, deduction for clean-fuel vehicles, employe business expenses of fee-basis state or local government officials, and expenses related to income from the rental of personal property.
 Instead, these items are included in the total on line 32 of Form 1040.